How to Speak Like a Data Center Geek

 Trend 2: Digital infrastructure is increasingly developer-led and software-defined

-Developers are gaining more influence in their organizations’ technology buying decisions.
-As these developers move into the driver’s seat, one of their top priorities will be to increase business agility through greater adoption of new technologies such as virtualization, containerization and automation.
-In addition, the advent of software-defined everything (SDx) will help businesses deploy and manage their infrastructure at software speed.
-And as end-user demands continue to change rapidly, API standardization will help businesses scale their digital infrastructure autonomously to keep up with those changes.
+In addition, the advent of software-defined everything will help businesses deploy and manage their infrastructure at software speed, often using a code-first approach.
+And as end-user demands continue to change rapidly, API standardization will help businesses scale their digital infrastructure to keep up with those changes.

 Trend 3: Digital infrastructure is increasingly comprised of interconnected partner ecosystems